joseparreiras/retrack/README.md

 ## 🧐 About <a name = "about"></a>

-This program scrapes the RePEc website for the top journals and downloads the metadata for their most recent releases.
+This program uses the BeautifulSoup and Requests modules to scrape the RePEc website for the top journals and downloads the metadata for their most recent releases.
 It then stores this data into a *.json* file that can be used for other automations.
 The program is designed to be run on a monthly basis to ensure that the data is up to date.
+Up to the current date, Ideas update its database on the 2nd day of every month.

 ## 🏁 Getting Started <a name = "getting_started"></a>